cansuyildirimmm/cansuyildirimmm/README.md

 - ✍️ I write poetry — words help me understand people
 - 🧠 I’m interested in psychology and human behavior
 - 🔄 I strive to become a better version of myself every day
-- 💙 I see technology as a way to **create meaning, not just systems**
+- 💙 I see technology not only as code, but as a way to **touch lives**

 ---